-The bridge has reached the end of its operational life and is beyond simple repair.
-Not replacing the bridge would mean restricting the weight of vehicles that use the bridge and closing lanes to carry out maintenance, disrupting traffic and rail operations in the long term.
+The bridge reached the end of its operational life and was beyond simple repair.
+Not replacing the bridge would have meant restricting the weight of vehicles that use the bridge and closing lanes to carry out maintenance, disrupting traffic and rail operations in the long term.

 We are investing around £25m to rebuild the Upper Holloway Bridge.
 This is part of our programme to improve London's roads and public spaces.

-We will replace the bridge deck which sits beneath the road and strengthen abutments that support the bridge from below.
+We have replaced the bridge deck which sits beneath the road and strengthened the abutments that support the bridge from below.

-The new structure replacing the existing bridge will have an expected lifespan of 120 years.
+The new bridge has an expected lifespan of 120 years.

-Utility pipes and cables (carrying gas, electricity, water and telecommunications) in the existing carriageway will be relocated to a new service bridge.
+Utility pipes and cables (carrying gas, electricity, water and telecommunications) in the carriageway have been moved to a new service bridge.
 This will reduce the need to close traffic lanes on the road bridge during future maintenance of utility pipes or cables.

 The project is divided into three key phases:

-Our contractor Hochtief (UK) installed the new service bridge in June 2016 during a full closure of the A1 Holloway Road at Upper Holloway station.
+Our contractor Hochtief (UK) installed a new service bridge in June 2016 during a full closure on the A1 Holloway Road.

-We are now moving the pipes and cables (carrying gas, water, electricity and telecommunications) from the existing bridge to the new service bridge.
+We moved the pipes and cables (carrying gas, water, electricity and telecommunications) from the existing bridge to the new service bridge.

-During this move, we discovered the utility services in and around the Upper Holloway Bridge are unexpectedly complex.
+During this move, we discovered the utility services in and around the Upper Holloway Bridge were unexpectedly complex.
 We also found difficult ground conditions and a leaking water main.
-This means we need to do more work than we had originally planned.
-This has delayed the project.
+This means we needed to do more work than we had originally planned to safely move the utility services before demolishing and rebuilding the bridge.

-Pedestrians at Upper Holloway can now use the western footpath.
-The eastern footpath is closed while we continue to divert utility pipes and cables.
+Pedestrians at Upper Holloway can now use the eastern footpath.
+The western footpath is closed while we carry out final paving works and prepare Upper Holloway station for re-opening.

 For the safety of pedestrians and cyclists, a temporary 20mph speed limit has been introduced between Hampden Road and St John's Villas on the A1 Holloway Road.
 This will remain in place until the works finish in 2017.